top of page

 • Onboarding is half-done

 This isn’t a talent shortage issue anymore.
-It’s a workflow visibility issue.
+It’s a workflow visibility issue, one of the core problems AI-driven hospital staffing in 2026 is trying to solve

 How are agencies actually using AI for demand forecasting (without overcomplicating it)?